 transform executes memory-intensive aggregations – for example, cardinality or

 memory.
 If memory limits are exceeded, a circuit breaker exception occurs.

 7. Use indexed fields in your source indices (search)edit

-	8. Use index sorting and
+8. Use index sorting (search, process)edit

 9. Disable the